 Do you have any thoughts about how the experience is of watching the nation’s most-loved sport in comparison with the experience we have when we go to a modern-day stadium?

-Charles Correa was born into a Roman Catholic family in India, he studied architecture at the University of Michigan and completed his Masters at MIT, where he was taught by Buckmeister Fuller.
-He returned to India to open his own practice after working briefly with B.V.
+Charles Correa was born into a Roman Catholic family in India.
+He studied architecture at the University of Michigan and completed his Masters at MIT.
+His teacher, Buckminster Fuller.
+Correa returned to India to open his own practice after working briefly with B.V.
 Doshi, completing the Ahmedabad Cricket Stadium in 1960.
 He once again returned to American academia in 1962 to accept a professorship at MIT.
 A renowned architect and urban planner, it is not by chance that he came to be considered the father of modern Indian, post-Independence architecture.
-He was honoured and recognised at home and abroad and his legacy of hundreds of projects includes the Gandhi Memorial Museum, innovative low-cost ‘tube’ housing, Jawahar Kala Kendra, the British Council building in Dehli and a return to his alma mater MIT to design the Brain and Cognitive Science Complex.
-In New York, his design for the Indian Permanent Mission to the UN ensured that an immediate impact of Indian craft was felt, care of his use of red granite and huge timber doors from Rajasthan.

 Indian Mission to the UN New York